-There are days on Sanibel when hundreds of COCKLE shells… or DOSINIA shells… or PEN SHELLS wash up on the beach.
+There are days when hundreds of COCKLE shells… or DOSINIA shells… or PEN SHELLS wash up on the beach.
 Well, this past week (and lots of random weeks this year) there were hundreds- if not thousands- of SAND DOLLARS washing up on the beach.

 Lots of them were still living (!) but some were perfectly bare of cilia and spines which means they can no longer be alive.